pmb6tz/windows-desktop-switcher/README.md

 If you'd like, you can [enable the alternate configuration](https://github.com/pmb6tz/windows-desktop-switcher/issues/44), to use <kbd>Ctrl</kbd> + <kbd>Alt</kbd> as hotkey combination keys instead of <kbd>CapsLock</kbd> (e.g. use <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>1</kbd> to switch to the Desktop 1, just as you would use <kbd>CapsLock</kbd> + <kbd>1</kbd>).

+Additional hotkeys, such as [pinning a window or app on all workspaces](https://github.com/pmb6tz/windows-desktop-switcher/issues/55), can be added as well.

 You can also customize the hotkeys and actions as described in the section below.

 ## Overview